How to work with Views and the Modern Advanced Find in Dynamics 365

 Within Dynamics 365, there are two types of Views; System Views and Personal Views.

-Views are an integral part of a Dynamics 365 App, as they allow users to see a list of Rows for a specific Table, with only key Columns of the information shown.
-This ensures that the user can find the record they are looking for at a glance.
+Views are an integral part of a Dynamics 365 App, as they allow users to see a list of Rows for a specific Table, with only key columns of the information shown.
+This ensures that the user can find the information they are looking for at a glance.

 • Account Name